secura1/dev/readme.md

 Google writes about Dev-Domains:

-".dev is the perfect place for all developers to come together."
+<i>".dev is the perfect place for all developers to come together."</i>

 Key points about Dev-Domain:
 The Dev-Domain is an open TLD with a focus on improved security.
 The entire .Dev TLD has been added to the HSTS preload list, which means registrants will have to provision and set up SSL certificates in order for their content to be loaded in modern browsers